-Regarding storage technologies, four projects work with power to gas, three projects with CAES and six projects involve hydro storage.
-The most addressed small-scale storage technologies by the BRIDGE community are batteries (with one third of the projects working with electric vehicles).
-Last but not least, thermal energy storage and flywheels are being tested by 19 and 4 projects respectively.
+Regarding storage technologies, 7 projects work with power to gas, 3 projects with CAES and 7 projects involve hydro storage.

+The most addressed small-scale storage technologies by the BRIDGE community are batteries (with more than a third of the projects working with electric vehicles).
+Last but not least, thermal energy storage and flywheels are being tested by 29 and 4 projects respectively.